SwissBIAS/SwissBIAS.github.io/_members/simon.nørrelykke.md

 first_name: Simon F.
 last_name: Nørrelykke
 short_name: simon
-city:
+city: Lausanne
 affiliation: EPFL
-position: Operational Director, Center for Imaging
+position: Director, IMAGING@EPFL
-date: 2026-03-26
+date: 2026-03-27
 tools: []
 homepage:
 ---

+Simon is Director of [IMAGING@EPFL](https://imaging.epfl.ch), a cross-disciplinary initiative supporting all five EPFL schools with expertise in image analysis and computational methods.
+The platform advises on the full imaging pipeline—from acquisition strategies and appropriate technologies to data analysis—and collaborates with industry and academic partners.

+He previously worked at Harvard Medical School (2022–2025), where he founded the Image Analysis Collaboratory ([IAC](https://iac.hms.harvard.edu)).
-Simon worked at ETH Zurich between 2012-2022 where he founded [IDA](http://let-your-data-speak.com/) - the Image and Data Analysis group inside of [ScopeM](https://scopem.ethz.ch/), and cofounded [ZIDAS](https://www.zidas.org/) & [SwissBIAS](https://swissbias.github.io/).
+Prior to that, he was at ETH Zurich (2012–2022), where he founded the Image and Data Analysis ([IDA](http://let-your-data-speak.com/)) group within [ScopeM](https://scopem.ethz.ch/), co-founded  [ZIDAS](https://www.zidas.org/), and founded [SwissBIAS](https://swissbias.ch).

-Simon moved to Boston in September 2022 to build a new group there, see [Image Analysis Collaboratory](https://iac.hms.harvard.edu/).

-*Background*: Physics.
-*Current interests*: Deep Learning applied to bioimage analysis.
+*Background*: Physics, with work in econophysics (MSc) and single-molecule biophysics (PhD).
+See [ORCiD](https://orcid.org/0000-0001-8302-526X) for more details.

-*Areas of expertise*: Bioimage analysis, high-content screening analysis, time-series anaysis,  mathematical modeling of stochastic processes.
+*Areas of expertise*: image analysis, time-series analysis, stochastic modeling, and probability & statistics.

-*Heavy user of*: [org-mode](https://orgmode.org/) in [Emacs](https://www.gnu.org/software/emacs/).

-date: 2023-04-04
-*BIA tools*: Fiji, CellProfiler, ilastik, Imaris, MATLAB, Python.

-For more information, please see [personal scientific homepage](https://norsimon.github.io/).